harrycresswell/harry/content/writing/m1-web-development-setup.md

 ## Summary

-How you setup a new machine is always going to be a personal thing, but I hope you’ve found some of this helpful for your own.
+How you setup a new machine is always going to be a personal thing.
+But nonetheless, I hope you find some of this helpful for your own setup.

+This is actually the first time I’ve bothered to document this process.
+Seems kinda bizzare now I think of it, as I’m sure–like with most the words I remember to write down–I’ll be grateful I did, when I return to them later.

-I’ll add that writing this stuff down is a great idea.
-If not just for yourself.
-Setting up a new machine for web development can be overwhelming, but with a roadmap to follow the process is a whole lot easier.
+After all, setting up a new machine for web development can be a dauting process.
+But with a roadmap to follow, the process should be a whole lot easier.

 Whilst much of my setup was inspired by my previous one, I have to shout out the folk below.
-To some extent these setups have inspired my own.
+To some extent, their setups have inspired my own.